isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 > National Sanitarium Tama Zenshoen
 > Iha Toshio

-"You are good with hands.
-You write much better than I do."
+"You write skillfully, much better than I do."

 Mr. Shirabe picked up a telephone.